 It’s important when shopping for sunglasses, whether online or in-store, to buy from reputable retailers and to look for “100% UV protection” of “UV 400” to ensure that you’re getting proper protection for your peepers.

-Whether Transition lenses or sunglasses are the better option completely depends on what you’re looking for from your eyewear.
+Whether Transitions lenses or sunglasses are the better option completely depends on what you’re looking for from your eyewear.

-If you are looking for a no-fuss, one-pair-fits-all solution, Transition lenses may be right for you.
-If you want more control over the level of UV protection you receive, or Transition lenses are a little out of your budget, you can’t go wrong with a pair of sunglasses.
+If you are looking for a no-fuss, one-pair-fits-all solution, Transitions lenses may be right for you.
+If you want more control over the level of UV protection you receive, or Transitions lenses are a little out of your budget, you can’t go wrong with a pair of sunglasses.